QuixThe2nd/TorrentTX/README.md

 }
 ```
 I put it in a file called `tx.json`, and put that file in a folder called `tx`.
 I then create a torrent for the folder.
 I can then broadcast the infohash to bittorent trackers made for the TorrentTX protocol specifically.
 They keep a record of all blocks.
 Anyone can create a tracker.
-The network will have it's own DHT network for distributin blocks too.
+The network will have it's own DHT network for distributing blocks too.

 For a transaction to be valid, 0 confirmations are required.
 There are 2 requirements:
 - All transactions up the tree are valid too